sea-art/Simuflage/CONTRIBUTING.md

 ## Integrator
 The integrator, located at ```src/simulation/integrator.py``` is the file to edit the simulator functionality upon altering or changing simulator elements.
+Most of the times, these files should be integrated with each other (e.g. functionality for the aging of components requires the thermals of the same timestep)